Islandora/documentation/docs/installation/docker-custom.md

 do with our codebase folder.
 If you use secrets, it's like bind-mounting in a file, except that file is provided from the host machine to the container using an encrypted channel.

-To use secrets, set the following in your .env file
+Secrets are on by default.
+They can be toggled in your `.env` file, but you should never turn them off for production sites.

 ```
 USE_SECRETS=true
 ```

 The secrets themselves are stored in the `secrets/live` folder of `isle-dc`.
 If you navigate to that directory, you'll see several small files, where each file represents a different password.
-They are each randomly generated when you run `make local`.
+When you run `make production` you can choose whether to generate new random secrets or create them yourself.

 ## TLS